kaorahi/katawrap/README.md

 Just download a ZIP file from [github](https://github.com/kaorahi/katawrap) (green "Code" button at the top), unzip it, and use it.
 No installation or external libraries are required, but [KataGo](https://github.com/lightvector/KataGo/) itself must be set up in advance.
 See the above examples for usage.
 (Change file names and paths as appropriate for your case.)

+Alternatively, you can also upload another [Jupyter notebook](https://github.com/kaorahi/katawrap/blob/main/sample/google_colab/katawrap_sample_colab.ipynb) to Google Colaboratory and run KataGo + katawrap there.
+(Do not forget to change runtime type to GPU.)

 ## Features

 ### <a name="overview"></a>Overview